 I’m a huge Target fan.
 Going there without kids is, quite honestly, like a mini-vacation for me.
-I have a Target red card, so this means I save 5% on all of my purchases and get free shipping if I order from them online.
+I have a Target red card, so this means I save 5% on all of my purchases and get free shipping if I order from them Target online.
 Because of this, I tend to order quite a lot from their their website/app.

 I recently purchased this Baby Einstein Discovering Music Activity Table for my 9 month old for $26.99 from Target online and it was delivered to us, but unfortunately, it wasn’t working despite us changing the batteries.
 I took it back to the store today, got a full refund, and decided to go look in the aisles to see if I should get the same table for my baby or something different.

 As we were looking at the different music tables, I picked up a few options for my 9 month old, but he became rather obsessed with this singing Fisher Price 3-in-1 Sit, Stride and Ride Lion which was $35.49.
 As I was putting it in my cart and looking at the prices, I noticed the Baby Einstein table I had just returned was priced at $32.49.
 That’s odd, I thought.
 Didn’t I get it for less than that?
 Perhaps it was on sale?
 I decided to check the Target app, and sure enough, the Baby Einstein table was selling for $5.50 less on the app than in the store.
 No sale, no promotions.
 How can that be?